 Married or a registered partner

-- you have a notarial cohabitation contract
+- You have a notarial cohabitation contract.

-- you are deemed each other's partners under a pension scheme
+- You are deemed each other's partners under a pension scheme.

-- you own a house together
+- You own a house together.

-- you are each other's fiscal partners
+- You are each other's fiscal partners.

-Cohabiting with your parent or child
+Living with your parent or child